10 Tips to Master Facebook Video Marketing

 Find a literary podcast and offer yourself as a guest for one of its episodes.
 Or start your podcast series, where you will discuss works by other writers, subjects related to your book, and more.
 Check out the podcasts of other writers as well and offer collaborations, because networking is a perfect opportunity to grow.

-Building an email list is a perfect way to keep in touch with your readers and build a strong connection with them.
+Building a mailing list is a perfect way to keep in touch with your readers and build a strong connection with them.
 On your website or your blog, include a sidebar for visitors to add their email address in case they are interested to hear more news about your updates or receive exclusive content.

 Pay attention to the newsletters you’re sending to your subscribers, both to the content and its subject lines.
 Try to grab their attention with your first sentence, for them not to leave your email unread.